Bruges, Belgium is one of the most striking and well-preserved medieval European cities.

 Regardless of where you stay, most anywhere you choose in Bruges will be a convenient location, given the intimate size of this city.

-Fortunately, you can enjoy many of the same attractions in the winter as you would in summer, provided you’re dressed appropriately.
+Fortunately, you can enjoy many of the same attractions in the winter as you would during warmer months, provided you’re dressed appropriately.

 One of the most striking things about Bruges is that the majority of its medieval architecture is still intact, similar to Prague.
 It’ll feel as though you’ve stepped back in time as you walk around.
 I felt like we walked onto a movie set or entered a magical wardrobe portal into a European “Narnia.”